MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P05-Creating-A-Room/content.md

 First lets create our table view that is going to be responsible for displaying all the rooms that the current user is actively in!

-Lets create a file in our controllers folder called **RoomsTableView**
+Lets create a file in our controllers folder called **RoomsTableViewController**

 ```
-class RoomsTableView: UITableView {
+class RoomsTableViewController: UITableViewController {
     override func viewDidLoad() {
         super.viewDidLoad()
     }